 Students who have or think they might have a disability should contact Disability Services as soon as possible.
-The sooner students communicate their needs, the better, preferably before the start of the semester.
+The sooner students communicate their needs, the better--preferably before the start of the semester.
 This gives the office time to investigate and discuss options with the student.
 ADA accommodations are not retroactive.

-Step 1: Disclose- A student should make an appointment to meet with the Disability Services Coordinator as soon as s/he is accepted into NSAD and has made a decision to attend.
+• Step 1: Disclose.
+A student should make an appointment to meet with the Disability Services Coordinator (DSC) as soon as s/he is accepted into NewSchool and has decided to attend.
 If an accommodation or special equipment is needed for that meeting, the student should notify the Disability Services Coordinator immediately upon acceptance.
 To ensure effective accommodations at the intake meeting, a two-week notice is beneficial.
-The DSC will review the eligibility process and relevant forms (Accommodation Request Form and the Release of Information Form and the Verification of Disability Form).
+The DSC will review the eligibility process and relevant forms (Accommodation Request Form and the Verification of Disability Form).

-Step 2: Documentation Review-NSAD is not obligated to provide accommodations until the application process has been completed and accommodations have been officially approved.
+- Step 2: Documentation Review.
+NewSchool is not obligated to provide accommodations until the application process has been completed and accommodations have been officially approved.
 Students should begin this process early to ensure that accommodations are approved prior to beginning coursework.
 Submit all completed forms (as mentioned in step 1) and any supporting documentation to the Disability Services Coordinator.
-All documents provided are kept confidential.

-Step 3: Using the documentation of disability provided, the student and the Disability Services Coordinator collaboratively determine the most appropriate academic adjustments and review procedures for implementation.
+All documents provided are kept confidential. - Step 3: Using the documentation of disability provided, the student and the Disability Services Coordinator collaboratively determine the most appropriate academic adjustments and review procedures for implementation.
 Follow-up meetings may be necessary.
-Students will receive confirmation of approved accommodations, with instructions for initiating accommodations each term.
 Students are encouraged to discuss their accommodations with their instructors in case there are any questions or concerns regarding implementing them in the classroom.
-Although the instructor must offer accommodation, s/he is not expected to compromise essential elements and components of the course or evaluation standards.
-Discussion and negotiation are a normal part of the process.

-Step 4: It is recommended that the students contact the DSC at least once during the quarter to provide updates, ask questions, and discuss and/or problem solve any issues that arise.
-Continuing students are responsible for making an appointment with the DSC before the start the quarter to ensure timely implementation of their accommodations for the next quarter.

-Step 5: Contact the Disability Services Office if the accommodations are not implemented in a timely and effective manner; office staff can advocate on the student's behalf.
+Although the instructor must offer accommodation, they are not expected to compromise essential elements and components of the course or evaluation standards.
+Discussion and negotiation are a normal part of the process. - Step 4: It is recommended that the students contact the DSC at least once during the quarter to provide updates, ask questions, and discuss and/or problem-solve any issues that arise.
+Continuing students are responsible for making an appointment with the DSC before the start of the quarter to ensure timely implementation of their accommodations for the next quarter. - Step 5: Contact the Disability Services Office if accommodations are not implemented in a timely and effective manner; office staff can advocate on the student's behalf.
 Students with disabilities who believe they have been discriminated against on the basis of their disability should contact the Disability Services Office.
-NSAD always encourages students to enlist the aid and intervention of the Disability Services Coordinator to resolve complaints informally.
-If informal procedures do not satisfactorily address the student's concerns or if the grievance is directed toward the DSC, the student may fill out the Nonacademic Grievance Form, located in the Advising, the Dean's and Registrar's offices.
+NewSchool always encourages students to enlist the aid and intervention of the Disability Services Coordinator to resolve complaints informally.
+If informal procedures do not satisfactorily address the student's concerns or if the grievance is directed toward the DSC, the student may fill out the Grievance Form, located in the Student Portal.